From heavy rain removal to detail restoration: A faster and better network: Experiments

 \subsection{Datasets}

-Five synthetic detasets and a real-world dataset are used to validate our DPENet.
-Among them, HeavyRain \cite{li2019heavy} and Rain100H \cite{yang2017deep} are composed of images with heavy rain, Rain100L \cite{yang2017deep} is the light rain dataset, Rain800 \cite{zhang2019image} and Rain1400 \cite{fu2017clearing} are the datasets consists of heavy and light rain.
+Our DPENet validation encompasses five synthetic datasets and one real-world dataset.
+Specifically, HeavyRain \cite{li2019heavy} and Rain100H \cite{yang2017deep} are comprised of images characterized by heavy rain, whereas Rain100L \cite{yang2017deep} constitutes the dataset featuring light rain conditions.
+Furthermore, the datasets Rain800 \cite{zhang2019image} and Rain1400 \cite{fu2017clearing} encompass both heavy and light rain scenarios.

-\textbf{HeavyRain:} The heavy rain detaset is supplied by \cite{li2019heavy}.
-Their training set contains of 9000 pairs of rainy and clean images.
-Considering \cite{li2019heavy} just releases training samples, we divide them into 7500 and 1500 pairs for training and testing respectively, and rename it as HeavyRain.

-\textbf{Rain100H and Rain100L:} These two datasets are from \cite{yang2017deep}.
-Rain100H is synthesized with five rain streak directions and contains 1800 pairs of rainy and clean images for training and 100 pairs for testing.
-Rain100L is synthesized with only one rain streak direction and contains 200 pairs for training and 100 pairs for testing.

-\textbf{Rain800:} The dataset contains 800 rainy and clean image pairs, Zhang \textit{et al.} \cite{zhang2019image} split them into a training set with 700 pairs and a test set with 100 pairs.

-\textbf{Rain1400:} This dataset is created by Fu \textit{et al.} \cite{fu2017clearing} and contains 14000 rainy and clean image pairs.
-It is synthesized from 1000 clean images with 14 types of different rain streak directions and scales, where 12600 pairs are used for training and 1400 pairs for testing.